Privacy Policy

 • Disclosure to an unauthorized person who would not reasonably have been able to retain such information.

-Northern Nevada HOPES (HOPES) takes grievances (complaints) seriously and invites discussions with clients about their concerns.
-HOPES will provide a forum to address grievances, striving for a satisfactory resolution prior to a formal grievance being filed.
+Northern Nevada HOPES takes complaints and grievances of all types seriously and invites discussions with clients about their concerns.
+We will provide a forum to address complaints, striving for a satisfactory resolution prior to a formal grievance being filed.
 In the event a satisfactory resolution is not achieved, a client may file a formal grievance.
-During the formal grievance HOPES strives to work with clients to find a mutually satisfying conclusions.
-If you would like a copy of the grievance procedure, please contact the Privacy Officer.
+During the formal grievance, Northern Nevada HOPES strives to work with clients to find a mutually satisfying conclusion.
+If you would like a copy of the grievance or complaint form and instructions, please contact our Privacy Officer.

 Other Uses of Medical Information